akainocode/CTF-Writeups/EasyCTF/49-shades-of-gray.md

 ---

-So, we decided to run this image through [gimp](https://www.gimp.org/).
+Knowing that gray is a combination of only black and white, we decided to run this image through [gimp](https://www.gimp.org/).

 We opened up the color levels menu.